-- 9. (1) The National Plant Protection Organisation of South Africa is hereby established in accordance with the provisions of Article IV of the Convention. - (2) The National Plant Protection Organisation must perform the functions provided for in this Act.
+9. (1) The National Plant Protection Organisation of South Africa is hereby established in accordance with the provisions of Article IV of the Convention.

+(2) The National Plant Protection Organisation of South Africa must perform the 25 functions provided for in this Act.